NSF Postdoc Survey Instructions

 The survey title includes the words "Science and Engineering."
 If my department is not in a science or engineering field, do we still need to report our postdocs and non-faculty researchers?

 Glad you asked!
-While the survey says "Science and Engineering," we can report postdocs and non-faculty researchers for nearly all academic disciplines.
+While the survey indicates "Science and Engineering," we can report postdocs and non-faculty researchers for nearly all academic disciplines.
 Since the number of postdocs and non-faculty researchers is an important metric for ranking our institution, we need to count all of the people we can in this survey.